epccs/RPUpi/Remote/TestMode.md

 ```

-Start another SSH session to set transceiver control bits (e.g. command 195) while using picocom to verify they are working.
+Use  command 50 to set the transceiver control bits and check them with picocom.

 ## Cmd 49 from a controller /w i2c-debug recover after transceiver test